Best Streaming TV Devices 2020

 - No iTunes

 It’s a powerful gaming-centric device that can also stream 4K and HDR TV—and quite well, at that.
-With a system based on the Android TV platform, the Nvidia SHIELD’s streaming performance stacks up competitively against any other device here.
+With a system based on the Android TV platform, the NVIDIA Shield TV Pro’s streaming performance stacks up competitively against any other device here.

 It’s not competitive in price, however.
-The Nvidia SHIELD costs nearly as much as the Apple TV 4K device, which might dissuade casual streaming users who just want to watch Better Call Saul or listen to Spotify.
+The NVIDIA Shield TV Pro costs as much as the Apple TV 4K device, which might dissuade casual streaming users who just want to watch Better Call Saul or listen to Spotify.

-The device includes a controller, as well as MicroSD and Micro USB ports, and up to 500 GB of storage (if you spring for the definitely pricier-than-Apple model).
+The device includes a controller, as well as MicroSD and Micro USB ports, and 16 GB of storage.

-Nvidia SHIELD’s streaming app selection is excellent.
+NVIDIA Shield TV Pro’s streaming app selection is excellent.
 If it’s in the Google Play store, you can likely get it—but it’s the gaming side that really shines.
-If you’re a devout player who also squeezes in time for TV, the SHIELD does it all.
+If you’re a devout player who also squeezes in time for TV, the Shield does it all.

 But if you don’t know Fortnite from Frontline, this might not be the streaming device you’re looking for.